mbastola/neural-nets-in-python/convolutional-neural-nets/cnn-advanced-architecture/README.md

 ## CIFAR 10

 Applying CNN with architecture defined by ARCH, the 10 class 3 channel images CIFAR dataset has test error of 18% (accuracy 88% !!).
-The leading score for this dataset has accuracy of 96.53% and looks like ARCH ranks around 34th! [a link](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d3130).
+The leading score for this dataset has accuracy of 96.53% and looks like ARCH ranks around 34th! [link](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d3130).

 ![png](imgs/CNN_cifar10.png)
-{:.image-caption}
 *Left: Losses, Right: training_error_rate*